 Use the Management Station IP Settings to select up to three management stations used to manage the Switch.
 If you choose to define one or more designated management stations, only the chosen stations, as defined by IP address, will be allowed management privilege through the web manager or Telnet session.
-To define a management station IP setting, type in the IP address in the area provided and click on the Apply button.
+To define a management station IP setting, type in the IP address and click on the Apply button.